Skip to the main contentAccessibility information

 General

-Position designated to receive feedback on behalf of Emirates: Head of Office of Accessibility.
+Designated Position to Receive Feedback on behalf of Emirates:

 b) Email: accessibility@emirates.com